Popmotion/popmotion/packages/popmotion/docs/blog/20180904-introducing-pose-for-vue.md

 <CodeSandbox id="3vov3orj71" height="500" vue />

+Pose will automatically figure out an animation based on the types of prop you're animating.
+But, for those of you who haven't used Pose before, it's worth mentioning that you can have full control over transitions, and Pose offers full access to [Popmotion Pure's](/pure) tween, spring, decay, physics and keyframes animations.

 ## Interactions

 Of course, all the normal Pose features are here.
 Making a component respond to pointer interactions is a matter of a couple of props: